13 Things You May Not Know About Nightmare on Elm Street 3: Dream Warriors

 11. Patricia Arquette needed 52 takes to get through her first scene

-Chuck Russell was making his directorial debut with Dream Warriors, but the script he and Darabont delivered called for a $20 million budget to pull off the effects yet they only had $4.5 million.
-The result was an incredibly tense set.
-Also making her film debut was Patricia Arquette, but on her first day of filming they were so behind they didn’t get to her until 4 AM by which point she had forgotten her lines!
-They did 52 takes before they just gave up and fed her the lines via cue cards behind the camera.
+Chuck Russell was making his directorial debut with Dream Warriors, but the script he and Darabont delivered called for a $20 million budget to pull off the effects even though they only had $4.5 million.
+The result was an incredibly tense set, not a particularly ideal setting for Patricia Arquette to make her film debut.
+On her first day of filming, the production was already so behind they didn’t get to her scenes until 4 AM by which point she had forgotten her lines!
+It took 52 takes of her feebly making her way through it before they simply fed her the lines via cue cards behind the camera.

 12. Why did Nancy have to die?

-Nancy’s death was in Wes Craven’s original Dream Warriors screenplay meaning although most of the finished film had nothing to do with him he did get to kill off one of the characters he had created.
+Nancy’s death was in Wes Craven’s original Dream Warriors screenplay meaning although much of the finished film had nothing to do with him you can’t blame Nancy’s death on anyone else.
+He created her in the first Elm Street, and he’s the one who killed her in Elm Street 3.
 So, why did he do it?
 Convention, mostly.
-If you survived the original and appeared in a sequel in a horror franchise you typically didn’t make it to the end of the sequel alive, partially because such a character potentially distracted from the true star – the killer.
-Plus, killing off Nancy raised the dramatic stakes because if she could die then all bets were off, as every single survivor of Dream Warriors would find out with their early deaths in Elm Street 4.
+If you survived the original and appeared in a sequel in a horror franchise you typically didn’t make it to the end of the sequel alive, partially because such a character continually surviving potentially distracted from and weakened the true star – the killer.
+Plus, killing off Nancy raised the dramatic stakes because if she could die then all bets were off, as every single Dream Warriors survivor would find out in the opening kills of Elm Street 4.

 13. It was banned in Queensland, Australia until 1990

-Even though the film was rated M15+ in other states of Australia, it was banned in Queensland due to its drug content until the Queensland Film Board of Review was abolished in 1990.
+Even though Dream Warriors was rated M15+ in other states of Australia, it was banned in Queensland due to its drug content until the Queensland Film Board of Review was abolished in 1990.
 You could still see it before 1990 – just not legally.

-- Dream Warriors was made for $4.5 million, and ultimately grossed $47.2 million, which would be like making $91.1 million at current ticket prices (that’s $10 million more than what Insidious: Chapter 2 did last year).
+- Dream Warriors was made for $4.5 million, and ultimately grossed $47.2 million, which would be like making $91.1 million at current ticket prices.
+That’s $10 million more than the most recent Insidious movie (Chapter 2).
 Of the original Elm Street films, this makes Dream Warriors the second highest-grossing entry, behind only Elm Street 4.

 Next time, we’ll tell you why Patricia Arquette didn’t return for Nightmare on Elm Street 4: The Dream Master.